ebi-uniprot/uniprot-manual/help/proteome.md

 The [Proteomes portal](https://www.uniprot.org/proteomes/) offers protein sequence sets obtained from the translation of completely sequenced genomes.
 Published genomes from [NCBI Genome](https://www.ncbi.nlm.nih.gov/genome) are brought into UniProt if they satisfy the following criteria:

 - The genome is annotated and a set of coding sequences is available.
-- The proteome associated with the genome has not been excluded, before the import of the proteome.
-See list of exclusions [here](https://www.uniprot.org/help/proteome_exclusion_reasons).
+- The genome has not been excluded for one of the reasons documented [here](https://www.uniprot.org/help/proteome_exclusion_reasons).

 All proteomes generated in this manner go through our [Proteomes redundancy reduction pipeline](https://www.uniprot.org/help/proteome_redundancy).